-We consider a variant of random intersection graphs~\cite{Brit08,Deij09,Karo99} constructed via a bipartite generalization of Norros and Reittu's Poissonian random graph model~\cite{Norr06}.
+We consider a variant of random intersection graphs \cite {Brit08,Deij09,Karo99} constructed via a bipartite generalization of Norros and Reittu's Poissonian random graph model \cite{Norr06}.
 Random intersection graphs may be thought of as random graphs composed of overlapping groups/cliques of individuals/vertices.
 We note that the model introduced in \cite{Karo99} is more general than (the equal-weight variant of) the model presented in this paper.

 We construct a sequence of random intersection graphs as follows.
-Consider two infinite sets of vertices $V=(v_i, i \in \mathbb{N})$ and $V'=(v'_j, j \in \mathbb{N})$.
+Consider two infinite sets of vertices $V=(v_i, i \in\mathbb{N})$ and $V'=(v'_j, j \in\mathbb{N})$.
 Fix a real number $\alpha>0$.
-Assign independent and identically distributed (i.i.d.) weights $(A_i, i \in \mathbb{N})$ to the vertices in $V$, all distributed as the non-negative random variable $A$ and, independently, i.i.d.\ weights $(B_j, j \in \mathbb{N})$ to the vertices in $V'$, all distributed as the non-negative random variable $B$.
+Assign independent and identically distributed (i.i.d.) weights $(A_i, i \in\mathbb{N})$ to the vertices in $V$, all distributed as the nonnegative random variable $A$ and, independently, i.i.d. weights $(B_j, j \in\mathbb{N})$ to the vertices in $V'$, all distributed as the nonnegative random variable $B$.
 Assume that